hamzaoglu29/AirportJam/README.md

 ## Installation

-1. Clone the repository: `git clone https://github.com/yourusername/AirportJam.git`
+1. Clone the repository: `git clone https://github.com/yourusername/AirportJam.git` (replace 'yourusername' with your actual GitHub username)
 2. Open the project in Unity (version 2021.3 or later)
 3. Navigate to Assets/Scenes and open the Gameplay scene